Skip to main content

 Queensland Nurses on the SS Vyner Brooke

-By Alaine Baldwin, Visitor Services Assistant, Anzac Square | 9 November 2020
+By Alaine Baldwin, Engagement Officer, Anzac Square | 14 September 2025

-When the SS Vyner Brooke sailed out of Singapore on the evening of 12 February 1942, she was evacuating the last 65 nurses of the Australian Army Nursing Service (AANS) plus approximately 165 other passengers (patients, women and children).
+When the SS Vyner Brooke sailed out of Singapore on the evening of 12 February 1942, she was evacuating the last 65 nurses of the Australian Army Nursing Service (AANS) plus 52 crew and approximately 165 other passengers (patients, women and children).
 While the Wah Sui and Empress Star, which embarked prior to the SS Vyner Brooke, made it to Australia with the other 65 nurses who had been in Singapore this last group would not be so lucky.

 By the morning of 14 February, the Vyner Brooke was approaching Bangka Strait, along the coast of Sumatra, when it was sighted by the Japanese and bombed and strafed by nine Japanese aircraft.
 After being hit by three bombs she sank in 20 minutes (one of 40 ships sunk by Japanese aircraft approaching Bangka Strait that day).

-Soon after surrendering the nurses were moved from Bangka Island to Sumatra, where they stayed for over two and a half years.
+Soon after surrendering, the nurses were moved from Bangka Island to Sumatra, where they stayed for over two and a half years.
 They were moved back to Bangka Island in October 1944 to a camp that was already housing around 550 women and 150 children.
 Malaria was an acute problem there and by February 1945, 31 of the 32 nurses had it.
-Having survived three years as POWs eight nurses would die between February and August 1945.
+Having survived three years as POWs, eight nurses would die between February and August 1945.

 The nurses would endure one more move back to a rubber plantation in Sumatra in May 1945.
-It was here 41-year-old Pearl Beatrice Mittelheuser from Bundaberg would succumb to starvation on 18 August, just days after the Japanese surrender and a day before the camp commandant handed out Red Cross parcels he’d been hoarding.
+It was here 41-year-old Pearl Beatrice Mittelheuser QX19068 from Bundaberg would succumb to starvation on 18 August, just days after the Japanese surrender and a day before the camp commandant handed out Red Cross parcels he’d been hoarding.

 Group of 24 women in uniforms standing together.
 Some are smiling.